FlorentinGarnier/OC_p3/README.md

 Installation
 ------------

-You can use Vagrant to easier set the dev environnement.
+You can use Docker to easier set the dev environnement.
+A SQL dump is provided to setup an example.

-`vagrant up`
+`docker-compose up -d`

 ### Install

+`cd www`

 `composer install`